gautamz/3SAT_reductions/README.md

 # 3SAT Reductions
-I plan to host code here for reductions from 3SAT to Hamiltonian Cycle, 3 Dimensional Matching, Set Cover, 3-Coloring, Subset Sum and Subset Product.
+This repo is meant to host code for reductions from 3SAT to Hamiltonian Cycle, 3 Dimensional Matching, Set Cover, 3-Coloring, Subset Sum and Subset Product.
+The code is not yet focussed on performance but doing the correct reductions, in line with the known algorithms.

-Write now the repo has -
+Right now the repo has -
 1) A file to load a 3SAT/3CNF instance stored in a .dimacs file
 2) Code for reducing 3CNF to Hamiltonian Cycle